Coupled 1D Chemical Kinetic-Transport and 2D Hydrodynamic Modeling Supports a modest 1-1.5x Supersolar Oxygen Abundance in Jupiter's Atmosphere: METHODS

 \subsection{Oxygen and Other Elemental Parameterization of Jupiter's Tropospheres}

-To investigate the various oxygen abundance scenarios in Jupiter's troposphere, we first constrained the abundances of helium (He), carbon (C), nitrogen (N), and sulfur (S) using the values from Table 2 in \cite{Wang_2016_Jupiter}.
+To investigate the various oxygen abundance scenarios in Jupiter's troposphere, we first constrained the abundances of helium (He), carbon (C), nitrogen (N), and sulfur (S) using the values from Table 2 in \cite{Wang_2016_Jupiter}: [\ce{He}]/[\ce{H2}] = 0.157, and thus [\ce{He}]/[H] $\sim \tfrac{1}{2}$[\ce{He}]/[\ce{H2}] = $7.85 \times 10^{-2}$; [\ce{CH4}]/[\ce{H2}] = $2.37 \times 10^{-3}$, and thus [C]/[H] $\sim \tfrac{1}{2}$[\ce{CH4}]/[\ce{H2}] = $1.19 \times 10^{-3}$; [\ce{NH3}]/[\ce{H2}] = $6.64 \times 10^{-4}$, and thus [N]/[H] $\sim \tfrac{1}{2}$[\ce{NH3}]/[\ce{H2}] = $3.32 \times 10^{-4}$; [\ce{H2S}]/[\ce{H2}] = $8.90 \times 10^{-5}$, and thus [S]/[H] $\sim \tfrac{1}{2}$[\ce{H2S}]/[\ce{H2}] = $4.45 \times 10^{-5}$.
 These values are based on Galileo Probe Mass Spectrometer (GPMS) measurements of the major gas species’ mixing ratios relative to \ce{H2} \citep{niemann1998composition, wong2004updated}.
 Next, we adopted an astronomical log-scale abundance, \textit{A(E)}, using a value of 8.73 for oxygen, corresponding to the present-day solar oxygen abundance from Table 3 of \cite{lodders2021relative}.
-We set this oxygen abundance as [O/H]=1$\times$\textit{Z}\textsubscript{$\odot$}, where \textit{Z}\textsubscript{$\odot$} refers to the solar metallicity.
-Finally, we have derived the elemental abundances by normalizing the sum of H, He, C, N, O, and S to unity.
-It has to be noted that since we adopted the carbon abundance constrained by the GPMS measurement, the resulting carbon-to-oxygen ratio ([C/O]) for the [O/H]=1$\times$\textit{Z}\textsubscript{$\odot$} scenario is 2.21, or 4$\times$\textit{Z}\textsubscript{$\odot$}, which is significantly higher than the present-day solar [C/O] of 0.55 \citep{lodders2021relative}.
-Within this framework, the \ce{H2O} abundance (2.5$\times10^3$ ppm) inferred for Jupiter's equatorial region by the JUNO Microwave Radiometer (MWR) measurements in 2020 \citep{li2020water} corresponds to [O/H] = 2.3$^{+2.1}_{-1.5}\times$\textit{Z}\textsubscript{$\odot$} and [C/O] = 0.95$^{-0.45}_{+1.68}$.
-The latest analysis of JUNO data by \cite{LI2024116028} indicates [O/H] = 4.9$\pm3.4\times$\textit{Z}\textsubscript{$\odot$}.
+We set this oxygen abundance as O/H=1$\times$\textit{Z}\textsubscript{$\odot$}, where \textit{Z}\textsubscript{$\odot$} refers to the solar metallicity.
+For example, if the oxygen enrichment factor $E$ is 2.3, then the O/H ratio is given by $10^{8.73+\log_{10}2.3-12}\sim1.24\times10^{-3}$.
+Finally, we derived the elemental abundances by normalizing the sum of H, He, C, N, O, and S to unity, and the resulting elemental composition profiles for each O/H enrichment scenario are listed in Table A~\ref{tab:elemental_parameterization}.
+It has to be noted that since we adopted the carbon abundance constrained by the GPMS measurement, the resulting carbon-to-oxygen ratio (C/O) for the O/H=1$\times$\textit{Z}\textsubscript{$\odot$} scenario is 2.21, which is significantly higher than the present-day solar C/O = 0.55 \citep{lodders2021relative} (corresponding to $\sim$4$\times$ the solar C/O using values from \citet{lodders2021relative} and $\sim$4.4$\times$ using \citet{asplund2009chemical}).
+Within this framework, the \ce{H2O} abundance (2.5$\times10^3$ ppm) inferred for Jupiter's equatorial region by the Juno Microwave Radiometer (MWR) measurements in 2020 \citep{li2020water} corresponds to O/H = 2.7$^{+2.4}_{-1.7}\times$\textit{Z}\textsubscript{$\odot$} and C/O = 0.82$^{-0.39}_{+1.39}$, and the latest analysis of the O/H ratio from Juno data by \cite{LI2024116028} corresponds to O/H = 4.5$\pm3.1\times$\textit{Z}\textsubscript{$\odot$} (It has to be noted that \citet{LI2024116028} adopted the $A(E)$ value from \citet{asplund2009chemical}, and reported O/H=4.9$\pm3.4\times$\textit{Z}\textsubscript{$\odot$}).